 *I decided to bring only what would fit inside suitcases.
 If this meant transporting goods over a period of time, I was satisfied with that.
 Once I determined this, then I had to figure in the costs of baggage fees and project how many “trips” I might need to make.

-Having some information prior to your on-the-ground research will provide a great foundation when you arrive in Mérida.
+Not surprisingly, having some information prior to your on-the-ground research will provide a great foundation when you arrive in Mérida.

 Remember, emotions can get the better of us so having a list you can easily refer back to will help serve as a gentle reminder.